boostorg/redis/README.md

 }
 ```

-Other response types are available also.
-Structure the code like in
-the example above is usually not feasible as the commands send are
+Usually the commands that are sent to redis are determined dynamically
+so it is not possible to structure the code like above, to deal with
-determined dynamically, for that case we have events.
+that it we support events.

 #### Events

-Most times, that events that are added to the pipeline are decided
-dynamically and we are not interested in the response for some of
-them.
-To deal with this we support events.
-To use them, define an
-enum class like the one below
+To use events, define an enum class like the one below

 ```cpp
 enum class myevents